neondatabase/website/content/docs/serverless/serverless-driver.md

 </CodeTabs>

-### Use experimental caching
+### Use experimental connection caching

-Connection caching allows Neon proxy to find the compute node attached to your database quicker.
-Connection caching is experimental and on opt-in only.
-You can try it by setting `fetchConnectionCache` to true in the `neonConfig` object.
+Connection caching allows the Neon proxy to find the compute node attached to your database more quickly.
+Connection caching is experimental.
+You can enable it by setting `fetchConnectionCache` to `true` in the `neonConfig` object.

 ```ts
 import { neon, neonConfig } from '@neondatabase/serverless';